Dive Sites Bonaire

 Dive Sites

-PADI 2-tank Guided Dives - Beyond the Corals Bonaire
+PADI 2-tank Guided Dives - Beyond the Corals will show you the best dive sites

-Bonaire is renowned for being a true diver’s paradise with a wide variety of dive sites to choose from.
+Divers from around the world recognize Bonaire as a true paradise, offering a wide variety of dive sites to explore.
 Whether you are a novice diver wanting to check out some entry level dive sites or an experienced diver wanting to explore the deeper reefs, Bonaire has it all!
 The island has over 60 dive sites accessible by shore with more than 57 species of soft and stony corals.
 On our gorgeous reefs, you will find more than 350 recorded fish species.
 Keep reading and find out more about some of our favorite dive sites.

 DIVE SITES BONAIRE